andrew-johnson-4/probably.lm/README.md

 );
 ```

+NOTE: feedback loops separate the "conditional dependence" from "path dependence"
+* this is not an attempt to implement strictly mathematically sound Bayesian learning
+* that constraint could be a subset language or proven property, but this library won't force it or even attempt to
+* non-Bayesian learning is potentially very useful too

 A belief behaves like a boolean in most situations, however it can be a dynamically updated value that the program learns.

 The data structure is fairly simple: